Getting Drunk on a Plane: Fact vs. Fiction

 Firstly, it’s important to set apart fact from fiction.
 Historically, it’s been understood that at a higher altitude, the air is “thinner” and there is less oxygen available for your body and brain to process.

-Simultaneously, without getting ultra-scientific – alcohol directly affects your bloods ability to absorb and synthesize oxygen.
+Simultaneously, without getting ultra-scientific – alcohol directly affects your blood’s ability to absorb and synthesize oxygen.
 Thus, the claim is that altitude (little oxygen) + alcohol (poor oxygen absorption) = more drunk.
 This is true to a degree, but not everyone is affected the same way for a few reasons.
-Read on to learn how to what’s true and false, as well as better prepare yourself for drinking at altitude.
+Read on to learn what’s true and false, as well as to better prepare yourself for drinking at altitude.

 At higher altitudes, the pressure is less because the air is less dense.
 Therefore, there are fewer oxygen molecules in any given vicinity at altitude.

 Our bodies are incredible machines.
 In order to compensate for less oxygen as we climb a mountain or fly in a plane, your body begins to generate more red blood cells.
 These cells play a crucial role in the absorption and synthesis of oxygen in our blood.
 This process can take a couple of days to complete, depending what altitude you remain static at.

 Some individuals acclimate more rapidly, while others may naturally have a higher concentration of red blood cells depending on their lifestyle.
 This is part of the reason why altitude and drinking will affect people differently.